-Unfortunately, it is not possible to plot interparticle potentials of three independent variables $x_{12}$, $x_{23}$ and $x_{13}$, even if they can be worked out numerically for arbitrary $x_{ij}$.
+Unfortunately, it is not possible to plot inter-particle potentials of three independent variables $x_{12}$, $x_{23}$ and $x_{13}$, even though they can be worked out numerically for arbitrary $x_{ij}$.
 For this reason, we will plot one and two dimensional sections to get some idea of the shape of the cubic term $V_C$.

 We proceed to examine two particular cases for which $V_C$ can be evaluated analytically.
 Then, we show surface plots of $V_C$ for arbitrary $x_{ij}$ which we calculated numerically.